 The number of high-school aged children in Clearwater Township decreased between 2010 and 2022 with a significant decrease in children ages 15 to 19 years old.
-Overall, there was a modest drop in school-aged children in the township over the past 11 years.
-With the proportion of elementary students within the school district decreasing over this decade, these data suggest a continuing, general trend in the overall increase in average population age within the school district, and increased enrollment in private schools and/or home schooling.
+Overall, there has been a decline in school-aged children in the township over the past 11 years.
+With the proportion of elementary students within the school district decreasing over this decade, these data suggest a continuing, general trend in the overall increase in average population age within the school district.